 - integration of ICT in teaching and learning in primary and secondary schools, with the development of digital educational content to support innovative pedagogical practices; professional development for all project users (teachers, headmasters, expert staff etc.) in digital competence based on ICT UNESCO competency framework for teachers and European Commission JRC DIGCOMP model; technical and educational support for all project users (centralised and distributed) (e-Schools); - Further development of the professional competences of education staff.
 Professional competences are those related to implementation of envisaged education reform (e.g. outcome oriented education practice, student oriented teaching etc.).
-They are necessary for implementation of the envisaged education reform revision of teacher competences in knowledge based and outcome oriented education system with a commitment to reflective practice, in the end that should impact programmes design and implementation of initial and continuous teacher training and CPD system (continuous professional development), revision of competences is also needed for other educational staff (advisors, supervisors, inspectors, principals, counsellors etc.), enhancement and design of tailor-made, quality pre-service and in-service teacher training programmes, specifically in the context of using ICT for teaching and learning - developing and using digital educational materials, supporting collaborative project work with students using ICT), and developing targeted in service teacher training programmes in the area of educating disadvantaged students;

-10iii - Enhancing equal access to lifelong learning for all age groups in formal, non formal and informal settings, upgrading the knowledge, skills and competences of the workforce, and promoting flexible learning pathways including through career guidance and validation of acquired competences development of school curricula for general education system based on learning outcomes, including development of key competences, development, production and distribution of teaching materials, innovative text books, audio-visual / interactive materials, education software, distance / e-learning tools, development of innovative / learner-centred educational techniques/methods, both in didactics as well as in pedagogical sense and development of innovative assessment as well as evaluation tools, systems and other quality assurance instruments which aim at monitoring of students' learning outcomes and competences.
+They are necessary for implementation of the envisaged education reform revision of teacher competences in knowledge based and outcome oriented education system with a commitment to reflective practice, in the end that should impact programmes design and implementation of initial and continuous teacher training and CPD system (continuous professional development), revision of competences is also needed for other educational staff (advisors, supervisors, inspectors, principals, counsellors etc.), enhancement and design of tailor-made, quality pre-service and in-service teacher training programmes, specifically in the context of using ICT for teaching and learning developing and using digital educational materials, supporting collaborative project work with students using ICT), and developing targeted in service teacher training programmes in the area of educating disadvantaged students; - development of school curricula for general education system based on learning outcomes, including development of key competences, development, production and distribution of teaching materials, innovative text books, audio-visual / interactive materials, education software, distance / e-learning tools, development of innovative / learner-centred educational techniques/methods, both in didactics as well as in pedagogical sense and development of innovative assessment as well as evaluation tools, systems and other quality assurance instruments which aim at monitoring of students' learning outcomes and competences.